redwoodjs/redwood/docs/docs/cli-commands.md

 yarn redwood setup graphiql <provider>
 ```

+If you're using `dbAuth`, make sure the `-i` id you provided is not logged in from the web app.

 | Arguments & Options | Description                                                                                                                                           |
 | :------------------ | :---------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `provider`          | Auth provider to configure.
 Choices are `dbAuth`, `netlify`, and `supabase`                                                                           |